-Degree fields from reputable institutions attract employers, and it gives you knowledge of CNC machine operations, precision machining, and machine technology.
+Degree fields from reputable institutions attract employers and give you knowledge of CNC machine operations, precision machining, and machine technology.
 You can also choose to do voluntary work or take up an internship.

 Since some employers prefer five years of experience, internships and voluntary work for a start will do.
-The skills you have to look forward to being: communication, critical thinking, and problem-solving skills; systems analysis and mathematical abilities; knowledge of computer-aided design, communication skills, team building, adaptability, time management, and computer-aided manufacturing software such as MasterCAM.
+The skills you have to look forward to are: communication, critical thinking, and problem-solving skills; systems analysis and mathematical abilities; computer-aided design; communication skills; team building, adaptability, time management, and computer-aided manufacturing software such as MasterCAM.